 I want to share some reflections on encouragement.
-I want to do so because I have had a long season of discouragement in the last few years.
+I want to do so because I have had a long season of discouragement.
 I was so low that the spiritual practices that had helped me no longer worked.
 Worship didn’t lift up my spirit.
 Fellowship made me feel more lonely.
 The scriptures no longer spoke.

 I don’t think for a moment that I’m unique in my season of discouragement.
 Nearly everyone has gone through some dark valleys.
 There are so many things that can take us to such places.
 A betrayal.
 A medical challenge.
 A failed marriage.
 The pain of not having children, and sometimes the pain of having them.
 Disappointment in work.
 A moral lapse.
 An addiction that continues to defeat us.

 Discouragement.
 It is to lose heart.
 And once we lose heart it’s hard to show up, get out of bed, keep trying.

 I’m not exactly sure when I began to emerge from this season of discouragement.
 I do know that the journey out of it didn’t come all at once, nor did I go from “strength to strength.”
 But come it did.
 Bit by bit.
 And I began to feel the Lord’s hand on me once more.

 As I began to “come back to myself,” the words of scripture began to speak again, and those words felt like water to a very thirsty pilgrim, like food to a starving man.
 The words of Ps.
 119: 105 describe what began to happen: “Your word is a lamp to my feet and a light to my path.”